xolox/python-vcs-repo-mgr/README.rst

 This section is currently a "braindump" which means I haven't committed to any of these improvements, I'm just thinking out loud ;-).

+**Interactive merge conflict resolution**
+ Currently ``vcs-tool --merge-up`` will abort as soon as a merge conflict is encountered, which means the user needs to resolve the merge conflict(s) and manually finish merging up (a somewhat involved process that's easy to do wrong).
+It would be nice to add an interactive mode that asks to resolve merge conflicts before continuing, so that the process of merging up won't be aborted.

 **Wildcard matching in configuration files**
  It might be interesting to support shell wildcard matching against local directory names to apply a default configuration to a group of repositories?